 The application date for an entity applying the modified retrospective method is the later of (a) the beginning of the earliest period presented in the comparative financial statements that include the period in which ASC 842 is first effective, and (b) the commencement date of the lease.
-Under the modified retrospective method, an entity applies the transition measurement requirements discussed in Sections 11.6 and 11.7 to all leases existing at, or commencing after, the beginning of the earliest period presented in the financial statements, and records any necessary adjustment to equity at the beginning of the earliest period presented and the effective date of ASC 842, which will be a two-year period for PBEs and a one-year period for most other entities.
+Under the modified retrospective method, an entity applies the transition measurement requirements discussed in Sections 11.6 and 11.7 to all leases existing at, or commencing after, the beginning of the earliest period presented in the financial statements, and records any necessary adjustment to equity at the beginning of the earliest period presented.
+The transition period is the time between the beginning of the earliest period presented and the effective date of ASC 842, which will be a two-year period for PBEs and a one-year period for most other entities.
 Leases commencing during the transition period (that is, after the application date and before the effective date of ASC 842) are remeasured under the transition guidance discussed in Sections 11.6 and 11.7.